Integralist/lataa/README.md

 Detail: Duplicate vcl: 'ab_tests_deliver'
 We'll now try updating this file instead of creating it

-Yay, the file 'detect_edition' was uploaded successfully Yay, the file 'set_country_cookie' was uploaded successfully Yay, the file 'detect_device' was uploaded successfully Yay, the file 'office_ip_list' was uploaded successfully Yay, the file 'blacklist' was uploaded successfully Yay, the file 'ab_tests_callback' was uploaded successfully Yay, the file 'ab_tests_recv' was uploaded successfully Yay, the file 'ab_tests_config' was uploaded successfully Yay, the file 'main' was uploaded successfully
+Yay, the file 'detect_edition' was updated successfully Yay, the file 'set_country_cookie' was updated successfully Yay, the file 'detect_device' was updated successfully Yay, the file 'office_ip_list' was updated successfully Yay, the file 'blacklist' was updated successfully Yay, the file 'ab_tests_callback' was updated successfully Yay, the file 'ab_tests_recv' was updated successfully Yay, the file 'ab_tests_config' was updated successfully Yay, the file 'main' was updated successfully
-Yay, the file 'ab_tests_deliver' was uploaded successfully Yay, the file 'logging' was uploaded successfully
+Yay, the file 'ab_tests_deliver' was updated successfully Yay, the file 'logging' was updated successfully
 ```

 ## Build